apache/activemq-website/src/components/classic/documentation/audit-logging.md

 [Features](features) > [Security](security) > [Audit Logging](audit-logging)

 For many secured environments there's a requirement to log every user management action.
-For that ActiveMQ Classic implements _audit logging_, which means that every management action made through JMX or Web Console management interface will be logged and available for later inspection.
+For that ActiveMQ implements _audit logging_, which means that every management action made through JMX or Web Console management interface will be logged and available for later inspection.

 Audit logging comes pre-configured with the distribution, so it's very easy to turn it on or off.
 All you have to do is to set `org.apache.activemq.audit` system property.
 From 5.16.0 the value can be one of "true|entry|exit|all".
 When the value is all or exit, the audit captures the time the JMX operation completed.
 You can do that by uncommenting the following line in the startup script:
 ```